ronakhshariff/Neighbourly/README.md

 # Neighbourly

-Community resilience network - basically an app where neighbors can help each other out.
-Someone needs help moving?
-Post a request.
-Someone needs groceries?
-Post a request.
-You get the idea.

-## What's This?

-Backend for Neighbourly built on AWS.
-Everything is serverless so it scales automatically and costs basically nothing for small usage.

-## Quick Start
+Neighbourhood help app - people post requests for help, others can accept and help out.

+Backend is serverless on AWS.
+Run locally with:

 ```bash
 cd backend